leeper/statapkg/README.md

 ------------------------------------------------------------------------------------------------------

-* install the helloworld package from the site
+* INSTALL THE helloworld PACKAGE FROM THE SITE
 . net install helloworld
 checking helloworld consistency and verifying not already installed... installing into c:\ado\plus\... installation complete.

-* run the command
+* RUN THE COMMAND
 . helloworld
 hello world!
 ```